 It’s not a big deal to indicate a few names since competitors always exist.
 No matter direct or indirect

-Approximate duration — 1 day
+Duration — 1 day

-Dribbble, Pinterest and Muzli Search are great to not get stuck and gain a bit of visual inspiration.
+Dribbble, Behance, Pinterest and Muzli Search are great to not get stuck and gain a bit of visual inspiration.
 Assets like icons, typography, animations, branding, and all that jazz can be easily found there.
 So to brainstorm ideas, designer types a keyword (upcoming product’s related stuff) and then checks the way similar projects are implemented.

 Say, we need to build the design for a marketplace.
 To spark ideas (and procrastinate a bit :D), designer can start with the hashtag ‘Marketplace’ and then check the shots.
 Or, what’s even better, use key features as hashtags — for marketplaces, these can be ‘calendar’, ‘appointments’ or ‘dashboard’.